-In Pennsylvania, if a child was threatened or subjected to abuse or neglect or a parent is threatening to relocate, or has relocated without Court permission, a parent can seek an emergency custody order.
-This order grants a parent temporary child custody to protect the child while the abuse allegation is addressed.
-It is important to have an attorney represent you in these proceedings to ensure the protection of your interests and the well-being of the child.
+In either of these cases, a parent can seek emergency custody in Pennsylvania.
+This order grants a parent temporary child custody to protect the child, while the abuse allegation is addressed by the Court.
+It is important to have a child custody attorney represent you in these proceedings to ensure the protection of your interests and the well-being of the child.

-We represent those seeking an emergency child custody orders as well as individuals who have been accused of domestic violence.
+We represent those seeking an emergency child custody in Pennsylvania.
 Contact us for an initial consultation.

-You may seek emergency child custody as part of a protection from abuse order (restraining order).
-However, there needs to be evidence of actual physical harm or a threat of harm in order to receive protection from abuse.
-Emergency child custody may be granted with only the threat of harm, so it is often in your best interest to seek emergency custody right away if you suspect abusive behavior.
+You may seek emergency child custody in Pennsylvania as part of a protection from abuse order (restraining order).
+However, there needs to be evidence of actual physical harm or a threat of harm in order to receive a protection from abuse order.
+Emergency child custody may be granted with only the threat of harm, so it is often in your best interest to seek emergency custody right away if you suspect inappropriate behavior.

 Emergency custody orders can have negative consequences on the alleged offender.
 The person seeking custody may embellish the actual threat in order to obtain custody of the child.
-We have extensive experience handling complex domestic relations matters, including custody battle cases.
+If you are the defendant in an emergency custody matter, it is important that you defend yourself.
+We have extensive experience handling complex domestic relations matters, including custody cases.
 We can help protect you and your interests.

 In Pennsylvania, Supervised Physical Custody occurs when the parent without custody will visit with the child while the child is in the possession and physical control of the other parent or a designated third party.
 If one parent has emergency custody of a child, a visitation schedule may be arranged with the other parent to help ensure the child’s protection.